 - Tortuga Backpacks (very popular backpack gear)

-There’s a million and one accommodation booking and flight booking and comparison websites out there these days and they’re all competing for a piece of the pie.
-Some of the bigger players with amazing marketing budgets are offering insanely high commissions.
+There are a million and one accommodation booking and flight booking and comparison websites out there these days, and they’re all competing for a piece of the pie.
+Some of the bigger players offer insanely high commissions.

 Here are a few of the big players in the industry you should sign up for.
-All of these sites do Hotels, Flights and other Accommodation and some even do tours, etc.
+All of these sites do hotels, flights, and other accommodations, and some even do tours, etc.

 - Booking.com (25% up to 40% per sale)